Several times each year, we launch nationwide campaigns to come together and ensure our advocacy voices are LOUD.

 We launch the August Recess Challenge in late July each year and ask for involvement each week of August.
 Be sure to sign up as an advocate to get notified when it’s time to start!Learn About August Recess Challenge and Get Involved

-Each year we launch a campaign with the One Million Strong.
-One Million Strong is a community of fighters who’ve been touched by this disease.
-Fighters share their stories as part of an awareness campaign each March – Colorectal Cancer Awareness Month.
-The stories are used to encourage others to prevent the disease and to connect with others who are fighting.Learn About One Million Strong
+Each year we launch a campaign during the month of March to raise colorectal awareness with a community of fighters who’ve been touched by this disease.
+These survivors and caregivers share their stories as part of an awareness campaign each March.
+The stories are used to encourage others to prevent the disease and to connect with others who are in the fight.Sign the March Break Down Barriers Petition